augustss/verse-semantics/Book/docs/02_composites.md

-# Composite Types - Complete Reference
+# Composite Types

-## Overview

-Composite types in Verse allow you to create custom data structures that model the entities and concepts in your game world.
+Composite types allow you to create custom data structures that model the entities and concepts in your game world.
 Rather than working solely with primitive types like integers and strings, you can define rich, structured types that represent players, weapons, game states, and any other domain-specific concepts your game requires.

 Verse provides four fundamental composite type constructors, each serving a distinct purpose in your type architecture.
 Classes provide object-oriented programming with inheritance and polymorphism, enabling you to model complex hierarchies of game entities.
 Interfaces define contracts that classes must fulfill, promoting loose coupling and enabling multiple inheritance of behavior specifications.
 Structs offer lightweight, value-oriented data containers perfect for simple data aggregation without the overhead of object-oriented features.
 Enums represent fixed sets of named values, ideal for modeling game states, item types, or any domain with a known set of alternatives.